ubc-vision/image-matching-benchmark/README.md

 * Support for relative poses (stereo only), to allow direct (relative) pose regression.

 We are also working on integrating new datasets and tasks.
-These may not be available before the 2020 challenge deadline, but the organizers reserve the rights to change the terms of the challenge until April 1, 2020.
+These may not be available before the 2020 challenge deadline, but the organizers reserve the rights to change the terms of the challenge before the deadline.
+Please refer to the [website](https://vision.uvic.ca/image-matching-challenge/submit/) for terms and conditions.

 ## Disclaimer